The FDCPA Prohibits Certain Behaviors

-- Advertise your debt or publish a list of consumers who refuse to pay their debts, except to a credit bureaus.
+- Advertising your debt or publishing a list of consumers who refuse to pay their debts, except to a credit bureau.

 - Falsely implying that they are an attorney or government representative.

 - Falsely implying that you have committed a crime by not paying a debt.

 - Falsely represent that they operate or work for a credit bureau.